confetti-framework/docs/errors.md

     WithCode(errros.New("username not found"), "external_error")

-Then you can add a response decorator to ResponseServiceProvider to convert an error to the response.
+Nou you can add a response decorator to ResponseServiceProvider to convert an error to the response.

 ### Panic